nilsso/nilsso.github.io-src/pages/programming/java/index.md

     - `extends` (can only have one) and `implements` (can have many) clauses
     - Understand usage of `instanceof` for decision structures
     - Casting generic type to subclass type to access subclass properties and methods

+Interfaces can extend multiple classes, where concrete classes can only extend one class.